Shout, Shout the "Battle Cry of Freedom"

 They weren't.

 It's always tragic when a good independent game dies.
 I don't know why it happens.
-Blackwake is phenomenal and totally unique; it thrived for years.
+Blackwake thrived for years.
 Now literally no one plays it.
-It's understandable for Napoleonic Wars, although sad, because newer titles have supplanted it.
-But Battle Cry of Freedom dominates its niche.
-There is nothing else on the market except War of Rights, which is really a very different kind of game.
+It's understandable for “Napoleonic Wars,” although sad, because newer titles have supplanted it.
+But Battle Cry of Freedom is the best game in its niche.
+There is nothing else on the market except War of Rights, which is a very different kind of game.